mruegenberg/Hs-Game/README.md

 =======
 A Haskell library for basic game theory.

-Inspired by the course /Algorithmic Game Theory/ at Technische Universität München (TUM).
+Inspired by the course *Algorithmic Game Theory* at Technische Universität München (TUM).
 The library provides datatypes for normal form games and extensive form games as well as a selection of algorithms.

 TODO